-- Patients at our outpatient clinics may be accompanied by 1 visitor if needed for care or assistance.
+- Patients may be accompanied by one visitor

 A visit from your family, friends and relatives is a welcomed part of most patients' hospital stay.
 We encourage family and friends to visit patients in our facilities.
 Listed below is general information on visiting hours for patients and administrative hours for Minneapolis VA Health Care System.

 Located on the first floor inside the Outpatient Entrance, the Patient Family Center (PFC) can help you with:

 - Lodging for Veterans and their attendants, including Fisher House

 - Appointment Rescheduling

 Hours are 8:00 a.m. - 8:00 p.m., Monday through Friday.